Vaibhav9409/Python_Training/README.md

-# This repo contains assignments and practice questions covered during training
+## This repository contains the assignment and practice work done during the training program.